gwongwen/stm32wle5_rtos_meas/README.md

 This code allows us to evaluate the battery life.
 The characteristics of the test are as follows:

 - for ADC, no threshold so no data is written to external memory
-- for the sensor, 1 sample of battery level is taken and printed in console every 5 minutes.
+- for the sensor, 1 sample of battery level is taken and printed in console every 10 minutes
+- for the battery life, increase a counter and store in a nvs partition.
+We can know ife time of the battery

 The battery used has the following characteristics: